Every bottle of kombucha sold supports survivors of human trafficking into lifelong wholeness and freedom.

 HOLOS is dedicated to giving a portion of profits and activities to creating life-enriching opportunities for survivors of trafficking through the following ways:

-- Opportunities to complete work placements and training in business skills directly with HOLOS
+- Work placements, training in business skills and employment with HOLOS